Furnace Starts & Stops: Heaters Short Cycling in Cold Weather

 If your unit is becoming too hot, then it could be shutting itself down quickly as a precaution.
 This short cycling is essentially a safety measure your furnace is taking, to try to prevent the overheating from becoming worse.
 But this safety precaution is only going to work for so long and you will need to resolve what is causing it to overheat.
 One common cause for an overheated furnace is having improper airflow.

 THE FIX: Simply changing the air filter could be your solution.
-A dirty or clogged air filter is likely to impeded airflow, leaving your furnace to overheat.
-Another thing you should check are the vents around your home.
+A dirty or clogged air filter is likely to impede airflow, leaving your furnace to overheat.
+Another thing you should check is the vents around your home.
 Make sure none are blocked or shut, as that could be causing the airflow problem.

 FIX NOT WORKING?
 If changing your filter and/or ensuring vents are not blocked doesn’t resolve the short cycling, contact a heating professional right away.
 This could mean you have (or may soon have) a more dangerous problem such as a cracked heat exchanger.
 A cracked heat exchanger could mean your furnace could be leaking carbon monoxide into your home.